-8.5.1 Organization and the provide the second second
+8.5.1 Organization

-In the application describe the administrative organization of the health physics program including the authority and responsibility of each position identified.
+In the application describe the administrative organization of the health physics program including the authority and responsibility of a state and the second each position identified.
 Indicate whether, and if so how, the applicable guidance of Regulatory Guide 8.8, regulatory position 2, and Regulatory Guide 8.10, has been followed.
-If it was not followed, describe the specific alternative approaches used.
+If it was not followed, describe the specific alternative appro ches used.
 The completed application should describe the experience and qualification of the personnel responsible for the health physics program and for handling and monitoring radioactive materials.